Illinois Boat Registration Fees, DNR Forms & Renewal (2026)

 Do non-residents need to register in Illinois?

-Non-residents with valid home state registration may operate in Illinois for up to 90 days.
-After 90 days, Illinois registration is required.
+Non-residents with valid home-state registration may operate in Illinois for up to 60 consecutive days.
+After that, confirm whether Illinois registration is required before continuing to operate.

 How do I transfer a boat title in Illinois?